Comparison

 Two Fundamentally Different Architectures

-Order books and SWAPS solve different problems with different data structures.
+Order books and SWAPS solve different problems.
 An order book maintains a sorted list of bids and asks for a single asset pair, matching the highest bid to the lowest ask.
-It is elegant, fast, and well-understood -- and it is structurally incapable of discovering coordinated trade opportunities.
+It is elegant, fast, and well-understood -- and it is structurally limited to direct buyer-seller demand.

-SWAPS maintains a preference network across all assets and all participants simultaneously.
-Instead of asking "who wants to buy/sell this one asset at what price?", it asks "given everything everyone has and everything everyone wants, which coordinated trades satisfy the most participants?"
-This is not an incremental improvement on order books — it is a categorically different approach to trade discovery.
+SWAPS works across the marketplace.
+Instead of asking "who wants to buy this one asset at what price?", it asks what collectors can get using the items they already own.
+This is not an incremental improvement on order books; it is a different approach to liquidity for unique assets.

 Feature-by-Feature Comparison